Skate Shops

 Blades Board & Skate

 Blades was the city's best source for inline skate gear from about c.
 1990 until c.
 2003.
-At its peak around 1998, the chain had at least eight stores in the city as well as few more elsewhere.
+At its peak around 1998, the chain had at least eight stores in the city as well as few more out of town.
 But Blades faded away.
 In early 2016 they were down to just a single store that didn't even sell inline gear, and that last store closed in January 2020.
-For those wondering about Blades West, the West 72nd St. store that was a hub of inline activity for 20 years or more, that was the second to last store that closed in January 2016.
+For those wondering about Blades West, the West 72nd St. store that was a hub of inline activity for over 20 years, that was the second to last store and closed in January 2016.

 Dick's Sporting Goods